 Also of interest is that Great Falls has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Great Falls telecommute to their jobs.
-Overall, about 11.84% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.39% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Great Falls is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Great Falls really has some of the features that families look for when choosing a good community to raise children.
 Is Great Falls perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Great Falls is a very ethnically-diverse town.
+Great Falls is an extremely ethnically-diverse town.
 The people who call Great Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Great Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Great Falls include English, Irish, Italian, and Iranian.
+Important ancestries of people in Great Falls include English, German, Irish, Italian, and Iranian.

 The most common language spoken in Great Falls is English.
-Other important languages spoken here include Chinese and Persian.
+Other important languages spoken here include Chinese and Langs. of India.